lost-egg/lost-egg.github.io/charms/melee.md

 {:toc}
 * TOC

+[^changed-action]: This Charm has a different action in the source text, but has been changed here to better reflect how it's used in play.

 [^consolidated-upgrade]: A separate Charm was listed as an upgrade for this Charm.
 The two Charms have been consolidated.

 [^needs-obvious]: This Charm was described as an Obvious effect, but that keyword didn't exist.